Pranav-2281/Chatting-with-Dataframes/README.md

 Currently, the application supports predefined datasets.
 We are actively working on expanding its capabilities to include user-uploaded and customizable datasets, which will significantly enhance the application’s utility and flexibility.

+## Architecture

+Below is a diagram illustrating the architecture of chatdf.
+This helps in understanding how different components of the package interact with each other:

 ## Contributing

 Interested in contributing?
 Check out the contributing guidelines.
 Please note that this project is released with a Code of Conduct.
 By contributing to this project, you agree to abide by its terms.